angeal185/sicarii/README.md

 * the cache can act as a standalone app for remote usage.
 * the cache supports auth-token and ip authentication for local or remote access.
 * the cache can be hosted locally or remotely.
-* the cache will store compressed streams if `config.gzip`is enabled.
+* the cache will store compressed streams if either `config.gzip` or `config.brotli` is enabled .
 * `render/document` cache can be configured at `config.render.cache`
 * the `render/static` cache will store headers as well as the document.
 * the `render/static` cache will automatically remove items dated past their maxage settings.